leahbannon/if-gov-then-that/README.md

 logistics/questions
 --

 * Start by turning triggers into RSS feeds and promoting IFTTT recipes with them?
+Popular (albeit pointless) example: Text me when CDC reports a Zombie outbreak https://ifttt.com/recipes/48155
 * GSA is working with IFTTT now... updates appreciated...
 * Research YQL and Yahoo Pipes
 *